 Image Source

-16. Use sliding scales to accurately define a user
+16. Use sliding scales or progress bar to accurately define a user

 Generally speaking, the more specific your user persona guide is, the better.
 Take a look at the previous tip to see a few of those concrete factors.